petros-d/docs/cloud/scheduler-logs.md

 ## Overview

-Astronomer Cloud exposes your Airflow Deployment's Scheduler logs in the **Logs** tab of the Astronomer UI.
+Astronomer Cloud exposes your Airflow Deployment's Scheduler logs in the **Scheduler Logs** page of the Astronomer UI.
 While Airflow task logs available in the Airflow UI are most critical to common troubleshooting, errors specific to the Scheduler component are often helpful to understand task failures.

 This guide explains how to access your Deployments' Scheduler logs via the Astronomer Cloud UI.
 For more information about viewing component logs in a local Airflow environment, see [Access Airflow Component Logs](test-and-troubleshoot-locally.md#access-airflow-component-logs).
 For Deployments on Astronomer Cloud, logs for the Airflow Webserver, Workers, and Triggerer are not available.